RonaldRonno/english-for-designers/02-impression/index.md

 - I attended art school in addition to elementary school and high school.
 - I participated in various team projects where we presented works of art as children.
 - Over time, I also got to University where I apply all my experience in practice .
 - PS.
-I still love to play pc games
+I still love to play pc games.

 [homepage](https://github.com/RonaldRonno/english-for-designers/blob/main/README.md)